dials/dials/doc/sphinx/targeted_scaling_guide.rst

-This will scale the intensities of the dataset to agree as closely as possible with the intensities of the reference dataset, and save the scaled dataset to scaled.refl, scaled_experiments.expt (the reference files are unchanged).
+This will scale the intensities of the dataset to agree as closely as possible with the intensities of the reference dataset, and save the scaled dataset to scaled.refl, scaled.expt (the reference files are unchanged).
 The :samp:`only_target=True` command is important, else all the data will be scaled together and output in a joint output file.